atharvamete/cs8803drl-fall24/hw2/README.md

 # CS 8803-DRL Fall 2024 Homework 2

 ## Setup
+To run on your machine, refer to the following instructions.
+To run on Colab, the instructions are included in the colab versions of the ipynb files.

 Build and use the `cs8803drl` environment as follows.
 For this homework, we only support installation via conda environments

 **NOTE:** Install the GPU version of PyTorch if preferred.
 If you already have the GPU version of PyTorch but would like the assignment code to use CPU, then set the `ONLY_CPU` flag to `True` under `src/utils.py`.
 Having a GPU may not provide a substantial performance boost for `hw2_offline.ipynb` but will be very helpful for MPC in `hw2_mbrl.ipynb`.